-- Fever of 100.4° F (38° C) or higher

-- Chills

-- Tiredness and/or weakness that interferes with your daily activities

-- Feeling dizzy or lightheaded

-- Easy bleeding or bruising

-- Blurred vision or other changes in eyesight

-- Decrease in hearing or ringing in the ear

-- Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

-- Throwing up more than 3 times a day

-- Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzyLasting loss of appetite or rapid weight loss of five pounds in a week

-- Signs of allergic reaction: swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
-If this happens, call 911 for emergency care.

-- While you are getting this medicine, please tell your nurse right away if you have any pain, redness, or swelling at the site of the IV infusion. - Signs of possible liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin. - · Decreased or very dark urine - Numbness, tingling, or pain in your hands and feet - Pain that does not go away or is not relieved by prescribed medicine - If you think you may be pregnant
+- Fever of 100.4° F (38° C) or higher - Chills - Tiredness and/or weakness that interferes with your daily activities - Feeling dizzy or lightheaded - Easy bleeding or bruising - Cough that is bothersome and/or coughing up yellow, green, or bloody mucus - Wheezing and/or trouble breathing - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines - Throwing up more than 3 times a day - No bowel movement in 3 days or when you feel uncomfortable - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy - Weight gain of 5 pounds in one week (fluid retention) - Swelling of your legs, ankles and/or feet - Signs of possible liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin - Signs of infusion reaction: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, blurred vision or other changes in eyesight, rash, itching, chest tightness, or chest pain.
+If this happens, call 911 for emergency care. - Numbness, tingling, or pain in your hands and feet - If you think you may be pregnant be pregnant.
+When receiving daratumumab in combination with other agents, please refer to the medicine guide of those agents for more specific information.